 Traditional layout using 5x6 blocks or 30 shirts with sashing (framing) and different color "cornerstone" with one with additional outer border.
 My preferred color is a light grey.
-Grey is a great blending color that looks great with most t-shirt colors.
+Grey is a great blending color that looks great with all t-shirt colors.
 It also doesn't show the lint and fuzz that a darker color (navy, black, etc) does.
-I use the same grey color as the backing fabric.
+I use a similar color as the backing fabric.

 Some of the quilting pattern selections stitched on t-shirt quilts - simple and open designs are best.